LambMain CourseProvencal RecipesTaste

 Notes

-Note for the lamb: Recommended cooking is slightly pink on the inside.
-If not cooked enough put the chops back in the dish and in the oven for a few minutes.
+Note for the lamb: The recommended cooking time is slightly pink on the inside.
+If the chops are not cooked enough, put them back in the dish and in the oven for a few minutes.

-Note: If your garlic cloves are big, crush them just a little to favor the cooking.
+Note: If your garlic cloves are big, crush them slightly to favour the cooking.

 Tried this recipe?Let us know how it was!